Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 const arr1 = [1, -1, 0, 5, 3];
 ```

-To get the lowest number we can use the spread operator and the `Math.min method`.
+To get the lowest number, we can use the spread operator and the `Math.min method`.

 ```js
 const arr1 = [1, -1, 0, 5, 3];